 As mentioned, due to limited water exchange with the North Sea, the South Baltic marine environment is very much susceptible to the input of nutrients, contaminants and hazardous substances from the major river basins.
 Three of the nine rivers with the largest runoff to the Baltic Sea discharge into the South Baltic (Table 1.3).
 Especially the Oder and the Vistula, which drain the most densely inhabited South Baltic catchment areas, bring many nutrients and contaminants to the sea.
 For instance, average concentrations of total nitrogen in the Bornholm Basin are high due to the influence from the river Oder plume (HELCOM, 2018).
-Notably, the negative impact of the Oder is mitigated by Oder Lagoon as a transitional water body partly retaining these nutrients (see Chapter on Emerald Growth).
+Notably, the negative impact of the Oder is mitigated by Oder Lagoon as a transitional water body partly retaining these nutrients (Emerald Growth, see Chapter 5).

-Name Mean discharge in m3⁄s Length in km Catchment area in km 2 Countries within the catchment area Vistula 1080 1047 194,424 Poland, tributaries in Belarus, Ukraine, Slovakia Neman 678 937 98,200 Belarus (spring), Lithuania, Russia Oder 540 866 118.861 Czechia (spring), Poland, Germany
+Name Mean dischargein m3/s Length in km Catchment area in km2 Countries within the catchment area Vistula 1080 1047 194,424 Poland, tributaries in Belarus, Ukraine, Slovakia Neman 678 937 98,200 Belarus (spring), Lithuania, Russia Oder 540 866 118.861 Czechia (spring), Poland, Germany